Kyle Richards Says She Still Has Love For Lisa Vanderpump In Spite Of ‘RHOBH’ Drama

 Richards also told Us that Real Housewives fans can expect “craziness” when the show returns to Bravo.
 The American Woman producer described the upcoming season as “a wild ride.”

-There is no word on how much Lisa Vanderpump will appear in the 9th season of Real Housewives of Beverly Hills, but behind the scenes she has been keeping extremely busy.
+There is no word on how much Lisa Vanderpump will appear in the 9th season of Real Housewives of Beverly Hills, but behind the scenes, she has been keeping extremely busy.
 In addition to filming her spinoff series, Vanderpump Rules, and opening her new Tom Tom bar and eatery with partners Tom Sandoval and Tom Schwartz, Vanderpump and her team have been heavily involved in providing disaster relief from humans and animals as wildfires rage in California.

 The Real Housewives of Beverly Hills queen bee posted to Twitter to thank volunteers who helped with her Vanderpump Dogs disaster relief by collecting supplies for evacuees and responders and rescuing dogs from the fires.
 Staff at Vanderpump’s restaurant, Villa Blanca also worked to provide food for Los Angeles sheriffs, firefighters, and volunteers as they worked to keep victims safe.